groue/CombineExpectations/README.md

 ### finished

-`recorder.finished` is a publisher expectation which waits for the recorded publisher to complete successfully.
+`recorder.finished` is a publisher expectation which waits for the recorded publisher to complete.

 :x: When waiting for this expectation, an error is thrown if the publisher fails with an error.